lambinsea/maomaowm/README.md

 # config
-you can use `MAOMAOCONFIG` env to set the config path
+you can use `MAOMAOCONFIG` env to set the config folder path

 - the only default keybinds is ctrl+alt+[F1-F12] to change tty